-Whether you're a seasoned professional or its your first time visiting Mt Hotham, here are a couple of things you should know before you head up!
+Whether you're a regular guest or its your first time visiting Mt Hotham, here are a couple of things you should know before you head up.

 The Victorian alpine environment is a beautiful destination for your warm weather holidays and it's a venue for many challenging and exciting activities including bushwalking!
 However the Victorian Alps can be hazardous if visitors are careless or irresponsible, so planning and preparation are the keys to having a safe and enjoyable alpine experience.